mai-thao/go-playground/book-server/README.md

 # book-server
-This is a simple book server that exposes a RESTful API to interact with its resources.
+This is a simple book server that exposes a RESTful API to interact with its book resource.
+It uses the [Gin](https://gin-gonic.com/en/docs/) web framework.

 ### How to Run the App
 1) Execute the command: `go run .`